 Our plans are still in the early development stages, so our design proposals will evolve as we gather local input and receive the results of our environmental assessments.

-Once installed, the solar farm will have a capacity of up to 18 MW and will be operational for up to forty years.
+Once consented and installed, the solar farm will have a capacity of up to 18 MW and will be operational for up to forty years.
 After such time, all of the installation will be removed and the land will be restored to its previous condition.
 The power generated by the solar farm will be exported to the grid via underground cabling connecting to an overhead line 400m to the southwest of the site.
 No new electricity pylons will be necessary to facilitate this connection.

 The Photovoltaic (PV) solar arrays will have the flexibility to use either a fixed or tracker mounting system.
 If a fixed mounting system is used, the panels will run in uniform rows from east to west in order to maximise solar gain to the south.
 If a tracker mounting system is used, the panels will run in uniform rows from north to south in order to allow the panels to tilt on a fixed axis and follow the path of the sun during the day, increasing their efficiency and output.
 The maximum top height of the panels will be 3m above ground, and the minimum height of the lowest part of the arrays will be 0.5m.
 If a fixed mounting system is used, the panels will slope 15 degrees from horizontal.
 If a tracker mounting system is used, the panels will tilt between +15 and -15 degrees from horizontal as they follow the path of the sun.